Q: How many credits are required for the systems engineering program?

 A: A maximum of 10 graduate credits earned at another accredited institution may be applied.
 Courses must have been completed, with a grade of B or better, within five years prior to the date of enrollment.
 Up to 15 credits from Penn State nondegree and graduate certificate courses can be applied to a degree program—more information can be found here.
 Transfer credit approval is granted by the student's academic adviser and division head after an admission offer has been accepted.

-Q: I am worried about flexibility.
-How are classes delivered?
+Q: How are classes delivered?

 A: Classes are offered in a seven-week format and are both hybrid and fully online.
 Each course is designated as either online or hybrid.
 In-person classes are held once a week in three-hour evening sessions with additional work—including class discussion forums, teamwork, and various online learning activities—being offered online either synchronously or asynchronously, offering a convenient format for career professionals seeking to enroll on a part-time basis.
 Our students find this allows them to participate in a program that suits their lifestyle while also offering in-person opportunities to better collaborate, network with peers, interact with professors, and take advantage of our campus resources.